 If I had it to do over, I’d start at the beginning, but I don’t, so here we go:

 Hope that helps, and as more books find publication, I’ll integrate them into the list above.

 Will you ever do a Windham spin-off for Uncle Tony and Aunt Gladys’s daughters?

-When I finished Lady Jenny’s book, I went into a period Windham-moping.
-I think this is half the reason why Westhaven and Anna popped up The MacGregor’s Lady, though that’s a Scottish Victorian.
+When I finished Lady Jenny’s book, I went into a period of Windham-moping.
+I think this is half the reason why Westhaven and Anna popped up in The MacGregor’s Lady, though that’s a Scottish Victorian.
 I missed my Windham friends too badly to leave them entirely behind.

 Tiberius Flynn, Earl of Spathfoy, has two more sisters–Mary Ellen and Pandora.
 Will they get stories?